UWCS/uwcs-dextre/README.md

 * [License](#license)

 ### About
-uwcs-zarya is the newest variant of the University of Warwick Computing Society website, built for the 2016-17 academic year.
-The site is built upon Python, using Django and the [Wagtail CMS](https://github.com/torchbox/wagtail).
+uwcs-dextre is the latest in a long line of University of Warwick Computing Society websites, started immediatly before the 2020-21 academic year.
+The site uses Python, Django and the [Wagtail CMS](https://github.com/torchbox/wagtail) (currently).

-The name 'Zarya' comes from the Overwatch character of the same name.
-The previous website, named 'Reinhardt', shares a name with another character within Overwatch - both of the same class.
-However the previous website pre-dates Overwatch by a significant amount of time, with the name actually deriving from the musician [Django Reinhardt](https://en.wikipedia.org/wiki/Django_Reinhardt).
+The name 'Dextre' comes from the ISS module of the same name.
+The previous website, named 'Zarya', shares a name with another eponymous module of the ISS.
+The name for that version having been derived from the computer game Overwatch.

 ### Installation
-This section details the deployment of uwcs-zarya on a Linux system.
+This section details the deployment of uwcs-dextre on a Linux system.

 #### Dependencies
 uwcs-zarya depends upon a variety of softwares though at its core the website is built upon the Django web framework.
 The list of dependencies are: